LEARNING OUTCOME 4: DEVELOP AND IMPLEMENT DATABASE BACKUP DISASTER RECOVERY TECHNIQUES

 IMPORTANCE OF DATA BACKUPS:

-THE BALANCING ACT: FACTORS AFFECTING RTO AND RTO IN BACKUPS
+THE BALANCING ACT: FACTORS AFFECTING RTO AND RPO IN BACKUPS

 When it comes to data backups, two crucial objectives play a critical role: Recovery Time Objective (RTO) and Recovery Point Objective (RPO).
 Let's delve into the factors that influence these objectives and how they impact your data recovery strategy.